pcaversaccio/xdeployer/README.md

 > [!TIP]
 > It is pronounced _cross_-deployer.

+> [!IMPORTANT]
+> This plugin currently targets Hardhat 2 and is not compatible with Hardhat 3.

 ## What

 This plugin will help you make easier and safer usage of the [`CREATE2`](https://eips.ethereum.org/EIPS/eip-1014) EVM opcode. [`CREATE2`](https://eips.ethereum.org/EIPS/eip-1014) can be used to compute in advance the address where a smart contract will be deployed, which allows for interesting new mechanisms known as _counterfactual interactions_.